 Not bad for 20 minutes of work.
 I also measured a variety of other pages on VentureHarbour.com to see whether some pages improved more than others.

 |Web Page||Before CDN||After CDN||Change|

 |How to Build a Website in WordPress||2.88s||1.81s||37% faster|

 |19 Tips to Reduce Your Bounce Rate||2.63s||1.53s||41% faster|

 |Deconstructing How Mashable, ProBlogger & KISSmetrics Reached Millions of Readers||2.06s||1.97s||4% faster|

 |Blog Home Page||4.74s||2.32s||51% faster|

 As you can see, there was.
-Some pages improved by as little as 4%, where others improved by as much as 51%.
-While not exact, it seems that pages with more large images seemed to benefit the most from installing the CDN.
+Some pages improved by as little as 4%, whereas others improved by as much as 51%.
+While not exact, it seems that pages with large images seemed to benefit the most from installing the CDN.

 I should also note that I chose to have the bear essentials with Cloudflare to isolate the effect of their CDN alone.
 They have many additional features for speeding up your website even further, but I didn’t want those features clouding this analysis.

 There are countless companies offering CDN services.
 However, there are only two that you need to be aware of.